xaviergonzalezarriolaliza/Playwight_Mytheresa/docs/QA_TECHNICAL_CHALLENGE_SOLUTION.md

 ## Appendix: Running Compiled JavaScript Test Cases

 By default, Playwright can execute `.ts` (TypeScript) test files directly and will compile them on the fly.
-However, for environments where only JavaScript is supported or for explicit compilation, all challenge test cases have been compiled to JavaScript and placed in the `CompiledChallengeTestCase` folder.
+However, for environments where only JavaScript is supported or for explicit compilation, all challenge test cases have been compiled to JavaScript and placed in the [`CompiledChallengeTestCase`](../CompiledChallengeTestCase/) folder.

-**How to run the compiled test cases:**
+**How to run the compiled JavaScript test cases:**

 1. Open a terminal in the project root.
 2. Run Playwright using the compiled JavaScript files: